radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 * 00 - adoption by WG.

 * 01 - review from Bernard Aboba.
 Added discussion on accounting, clarified and re-arranged text.
+Added discussion of server behavior for missing Message-Authenticator

 --- back